vinaygopinath/androidtutorial/app/views/concept_lessons/_android_views.html.md

 ## ImageView
 <br/>
-<%= image_tag "android_widgets/imageview.png", alt: "ImageView", title: "ImageView in Android" %>
+<%= image_tag "android_widgets/imageview.png", alt: "Android views ImageView", title: "Android views ImageView" %>

 ###What
 Any android app is incomplete without use of an image.
 Image View is the UI control which you can use to display image in your android app.